mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P05-Building-a-Team/readme.md

 In a similar manner, your `Hero` has a list of abilities and armors.
 This does not mean your `Hero` has `Ability` or `Armor` methods or properties, but that the `Hero` can contain `Ability` or `Armor` objects that have their own methods/properties, and can only be used/accessed by the `Ability` or `Armor` objects

 > This concept is known as **Aggregation** in OOP.
-Another way to think about it is that inheritance vs aggregation is "isa" vs. "hasa".
+Another way to think about it is that inheritance vs aggregation is "is a" vs. "has a".
 >
 >For example, a `Weapon` "is a(n)" `Ability`, whereas a `Team` "has a" list of `Hero` objects